SenZmaKi/Senpwai/README.md

 HLS mode attempts to fix the problem of Captcha block with Gogoanime Normal mode.
 In HLS mode Gogoanime downloads are guaranteed to work, though with a few downsides:

-- Requires [FFmpeg](https://www.hostinger.com/tutorials/how-to-install-ffmpeg) to be installed.
+- Requires [FFmpeg](https://www.hostinger.com/tutorials/how-to-install-ffmpeg) to be installed, though Senpwai can attempt to automatically install it for you.

 - Ongoing downloads can't be paused.

 - No download progress indication, the progress bars only indicate the completion of downloading each episode.

-- May occasionally crash if you don't have a stable internet connection.
+- May occasionally crash if you don't have an unstable internet connection.

 </details>